AlperenY-cs/wsqli/README.md

-# wsqli
-## WebSocket Time-Based Sql Injection Attack Script
+## WebSocket Time-Based Sql Injection Attack Script - wsqli

 ### Requirements
-pwn
+- pwn
-pwntool
+- pwntool
-termcolor
+- termcolor
-websocket_client
+- websocket_client

 ### Important
 This script is running in a single thread so it may take a long time to get results.